 Squirrels seem like passive animals, but there are times when they can get aggressive with people.
 If you are dealing with a mother who is trying to protect her young, there is a good chance that she is going to get aggressive in order to do so.
 Another time when squirrels can become aggressive is when they are used to having access to a food source and then it is suddenly taken away.
 They will become aggressive in their hunt for food.

 Raccoons can pose several risks to homeowners.
-Nuisance wildlife control operators like us need to be well equipped to handle all circumstances.
+Nuisance raccoon removal professionals like us need to be well equipped to handle all circumstances.
 A mother raccoon was raising her kits in one customer’s chimney.
 Chimneys resemble tree hollows to many pests and are frequently inhabited if the chimney is not properly capped.
 Our wildlife team was able to remove all the raccoons by hand and secure the chimney to ensure no more unwelcome intruders will get in.